Welcome To The RADP Web Page

 The dates are usually set for 2-3 years ahead of time so

 people can have time to make vacation plans.
+We try to avoid dates that fall during the Thanksgiving travel period and dates that are blocked out to certain annual passes.
 Currently, the next RADP meets are set for:

 How can I take part in RADP meet?

 All you have to do is plan a Walt Disney World vacation during the time period we will be holding our meets.
-Just show up at a meet and be prepared to have a great time.
+Just post a message on the RADP Facebook page and we'll get back to you as soon as we can to tell you where and when to meet up.
 Every year we attract lots of solo travellers, married couples and families to our meets.
 You can attend as many or as few meets as you wish.

 What about info on the early RADP meets?